kanchantewary/learn-pyspark/jobs/kafka-command-notes.md

  sudo apt-get install libsnappy-dev #now, it works pip3 install python-snappy #snappy codec was installed. this is required to use snappy compression type in kafka producer

+# faced error while running streaming job in spark, saying "19.compact doesn't exist when compacting batch 29"

+resolution - clear the checkpoint directory, or assign a new path and then resubmit the application